-- 1. Students MUST submit, in writing, a request from a parent (guardian) to the main office upon arrival to school. - 2.
+- 1. Students MUST submit a written note signed by a parent/guardian to the main office upon arrival to school. - 2.
 Only written notes will be accepted for early dismissal.
-The office will NOT accept phone calls, emails, and/or facsimile transmissions (faxes) for early dismissals.
+The office will NOT accept phone calls, emails, and/or facsimile transmissions (faxes) for early dismissals. - 3.
+Students with approved dismissal requests will receive a pass to leave class. - 4.
+The student reports to the main office for parental/guardian pick up and scans out of school on a laptop.

-- 3. Students with approved dismissal requests will receive a pass to leave class. - 4.
-The student reports to main office for parental/guardian pick up and scans out of school on a laptop. - 5.
-Classes will not be disturbed to call a student who did not submit a request to leave early. - 6.
+- 5. Classes will not be disturbed to call a student who did not submit a request to leave early. - 6.
+Student drivers must follow the same procedures above, including reporting to the main office at the time of their dismissal so that they can be 'signed out'.
+Once 'signed out', the student will be dismissed to the parking lot. - 7.
 Student drivers who leave school early without proper permission will lose campus parking and receive appropriate discipline.